 Hawaii left a lasting impression on me, with it's laid back culture and dramatic landscapes.
 I'm pretty sure if you haven't been there before, you'll love it too.

 The Hawaiian Islands are a thing of beauty.
 Serenely nestled among the rolling waves of the Pacific Ocean, the shifting volcanic landscapes contrast beautifully with their deep blue surroundings.
-Hawaii is high up on many Americans’ lists of dream vacations and for good reason.
+Hawaii is high up on many Americans’ lists of dream vacations and for good reason, especially with gorgeous resorts like the condos at Wailea Elua Village.
 Even though the island chain is hours away from the US mainland, it’s worth the trip 10 times over, and it’s a visit you and your family won’t easily forget.

 Hawaii is home to Kilauea and Mauna Loa, two of the most active volcanoes on Earth.
 This state also boasts volcanic park tours which allow you to fly over, sail up to, or hike across lava flows.
 That’s right, you can see red hot, flowing lava move across the surface of the Earth or slide off into the abyss of the mighty Pacific.
 Volcano tours are a one-of-a-kind event no matter how you see them.
 You can even schedule a viewing that originates from another island if you aren’t staying close by on the “Big Island.”
 Helicopter tours are an especially popular option for viewing these fantastic island creators, and you can feel the heat from the air if you opt for a craft that’s ditched the traditional inclusion of doors.

 No Hawaiian retreat is complete without the traditional Hawaiian feast.
 A luau in Maui is the pinnacle of a true Hawaiian experience bathed in the luxuriance of the archipelago’s most scenic hideaway.